Before the unification of China by the First Emperor in 221 BC, Beijing had been, for centuries, the capital of the ancient states of Ji and Yan.

-Beijing as a national capital grew out of the Yuan (Mongol) capital Dadu or Khanbaliq.
+Beijing as a capital for the whole of China grew out of the Yuan (Mongol) capital Dadu or Khanbaliq.
 The Ming moved their capital there from Nanjing in 1421.

 The walls in the photographs below, built under the Ming, are those of the Inner City.
 Under the Manchu or Qing Dynasty rulers (1644-1912), it came to be called the Tartar City, in the loose sense of Tartar, because only Manchus were allowed to live there.